stevenc-stb/spdx-3-model/model/Licensing/Licensing.md

 `hasDeclaredLicense`, a written explanation should be provided in the `hasConcludedLicense` relationship `comment` field.

-A written explanation of a relationship to a `NoAssertionLicense` MAY be provided in the `comment` field for the relationship.
+A written explanation of a relationship to a `NoAssertionLicense` may be provided in the `comment` field for the relationship.

 *hasDeclaredLicense*